-(Note that some of these are covered in the SEG Assurance system but are repeated here as these two documents may have different audiences).
+Note that some of these are covered in the SEG Assurance system but are repeated here as these two documents may have different audience).

-- Achievement of the standard, and award of the certificate, shows that the client has passed the requirements for the components of the standard relevant to that business. - It indicates that the client has demonstrated responsible practices to make a positive contribution to the recovery of the European eel population. - The certificate indicates that the client is trading in responsibly sourced, SEG certified eel. - The certificate alone does not show, and shall not be used to give the impression, that any individual batch of eel or eel product is SEG certified. - The client may show their certificate to customers to show that they have passed the general requirements of the relevant section of the standard.
-Clients should also show them the terms and conditions of use.
+- Achievement of the standard, and award of the certificate, shows that the client has passed the requirements for the components of the standard relevant to that business. - It indicates that the client has demonstrated responsible practices to make a contribution to the protection and recovery of the European eel population. - The certificate indicates that the client is trading in responsibly sourced, SEG certified eel. - The certificate alone does not show, and shall not be used to give the impression, that any individual batch of eel or eel product is SEG certified.

-Certified products shall have relevant batch labelling to denote to enable assurance of traceability in the chain of custody.
+- The client may show their certificate to customers to show that they have passed the general requirements of the relevant section of the standard.
+Clients should also show them the 105 Terms and Conditions of Use. - Certified products shall have relevant batch labelling to support the assurance of traceability in the chain of custody (see section 5 below).